Gaius Helen Mohiam: Prelude to Dune

-It is also revealed in the prequels that the name given for Jessica's mother in the original novels, Tanidia Nerus, is an alias used by Mohiam, a common practice among the Bene Gesserit to conceal true parental identity.
+According to Brian Herbert and Kevin J. Anderson, the idea that Mohiam is Jessica's mother was pulled directly from Frank Herbert's working notes for the original Dune series.
+To this end, they establish that the name given for Jessica's mother in Dune, Tanidia Nerus, is an alias used by Mohiam to conceal Jessica's maternity.

 In adaptations

 Mohiam is portrayed by Siân Phillips in David Lynch's 1984 film Dune, and by Zuzana Geislerová in the 2000 miniseries Frank Herbert's Dune and its 2003 sequel Frank Herbert's Children of Dune.
-The character is played by Charlotte Rampling in the 2021 Denis Villeneuve film Dune and its 2023 sequel Dune: Part Two.
+The character is played by Charlotte Rampling in the 2021 Denis Villeneuve film Dune and its 2024 sequel Dune: Part Two.

+All three portrayals received positive reviews in contemporary press.
 Variety wrote of the 1984 film that "Siân Phillips has some mesmerizing moments as a powerful witch".
 Phillips said that she and Lynch both independently came up with the idea for her character's distinctive bald appearance.
-Emmet Asher-Perrin of Tor.com noted of Children of Dune, "There are other moments of perfect execution ...
+Tor.com noted of Children of Dune, "There are other moments of perfect execution ...
 The dual conversations between Irulan and Reverend Mother Gaius Helen Mohiam—and later Jessica—are gorgeous, offering subtitles to their sign language while an entirely different conversation plays out in words."
-Thomas West of Screen Rant called Rampling's Mohiam in the 2021 film Dune "one of the movie's more intimidating characters".
+Screen Rant called Rampling's Mohiam in the 2021 film Dune "one of the movie's more intimidating characters", and The Telegraph described her as "blood-chilling".
+The Los Angeles Times wrote that Rampling "is the only actor living who can project both world-weary wisdom and utter ruthlessness while wearing an absurdly high hat and a nearly impenetrable black veil ... her relationship with acolyte Lady Jessica plays a bit like a perpetually skeptical head of the CIA dealing with an exasperating but productive rogue agent."